trevorbryant/apporima.com/_posts/2019-08-29-questions-for-vendors.md

 ### Open Source

 If the solution being reviewed is part of the Free and Open Source Software (FOSS) community then the placement of development teams doesn't factor as much as a concern.
 In FOSS, most teams are dispersed and that's how they succeed.
 Instead, looking for a project that's actively maintained and has support is what will be important here.
-The selected solution still needs to meet regulatory compliance.
+The selected solution still needs to meet regulatory compliance, and if the supporting vendor chooses to keep parts of the software restricted then that can be the show stopper.
+We once had designed a compliance monitoring solution as part of our automated provisioning stack.
+The selected vendor ran CentOS under the hood, and because that wasn't NIAP approved, we needed to access and harden to produce a risk acceptance memorandum to the Authorizing Authority (AO).
+The vendor chose not to work with us and that ended our engagement with them.

 ## 4) Quality Assurance